rusic/documentation/widgets/v2/linkedin-company-profile.md

 # LinkedIn Company Profile

-Add a Linkedin company profile widget to your template.
+Add a Linkedin company profile widget to your theme.

-You can add a LinkedIn company profile widget to your template.
+You can add a LinkedIn company profile widget to your theme.
 This profile URL can be changed later in the Editor.

 ## Examples

-To include a LinkedIn profile widget in your template you will need to add the following line:
+To include a LinkedIn profile widget in your theme you will need to add the following line:

 ### Basic usage